cybersoel/CloudDockerSoarLab/README.md

-# Cloud SOAR: Docker-Based SQL Injection Defense
+# Docker-Orchestrated SOAR Environment on Oracle Cloud

 Architected Integration of Wazuh (SIEM/XDR), Suricata (IDS/IPS), Shuffle (SOAR platform), MISP (threat intelligence), and TheHive (incident response) and utilized Docker and custom Docker networks for the containerized components in Oracle Cloud environment.